dd32/td-gh-ex/readme.txt

 Note:  if you want widgets on the front page and all the other pages, add the same widget to both sidebars.

 Footers:
 There are 3 footer areas -- each a sidebars/widget area.
 They are the same for all pages and posts -- home page and other pages.

 = How do I get the icons beside 'Recent Posts' & What's does 'Entry Type' mean on posts?  = With authorize, you can select what kind of post it is, it's used to improve the look of the 'Recent Posts' widget.

 When a post is displayed, it will try and display the featured image as a thumbnail beside it.
 If there is no featured image, it will display the icon based on the 'Entry Type.

 Note:  Changing the 'Entry Type' does not affect the Format of the post.
 You need to set that separately.

 == Changelog ==

-= 1.0.0 - [Date] = 2017-01-23
+= 1.0 - [Date] = 2017-01-23
 * Initial release

-= 1.0.1 - [Date] = 2017-02-02
+= 1.0.2 - [Date] = 2017-05-01
-* Corrected domain name issue and removed un-needed comments.
+* Updated release
+Fixed:
+- Small screen menus don't have drop-downs.
+All items displayed
+- Sidebar Front Page showing only on front page, not inside blog page
+- Removed numbers on comments ul
+- Made sure page 404 is working and formatted properly
+- Dates now displayable on recent posts in widget area
+- Removed blank lines in code
+- Added license information for Font Awesome & Pixbay
+- Removed un-used files
+- Removed code for custom header background.
+Not needed.

 == Credits ==

 * Based on https://github.com/Automattic/theme-components/, (C) 2015-2016 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)

 * normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)

-* Uses FontAwesome Font Awesome by Dave Gandy - http://fontawesome.io
+* Uses FontAwesome Font Awesome by Dave Gandy - http://fontawesome.io Font Awesome licensed under SIL OFL 1.1
+Code licensed under [MIT] License
+Documentation licensed under [CC BY 3.0]
+For copyright and license information, see: http://fontawesome.io/license/

+* Images supplied by Pixabay - https://pixabay.com/
+Licensed:  Creative Commons CC0
+For copyright and license information, see: https://pixabay.com/en/service/terms/